 Clinical Site Attendance Policy for Residents:

-All resident attendance records are updated from the daily emailed attendance form.
-Residents must note all absences and late arrivals during the residency school year in the daily attendance form, as well as with a notifying email to their host teacher and school administrator, copying their Urban Teachers coach and designated Site Director.
+Residents must note all absences and late arrivals during the Residency School Year with a notifying email to their host teacher and school administrator, copying their Urban Teachers coach and Site designated point of contact.
 The reason for the absence or lateness must be included.
 All absences and lateness must also be communicated before the start of the school day.
 Residents are also expected to follow the attendance reporting procedures in place at their school site.
+Residents must note all absences and late arrivals during the Residency school year in the daily attendance form, if required by their Site.

 Clinical Site Attendance Policy for Fellows: